MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 - We recommend configuring scan policies based on device type and role, for example, SQL Server Collection, IIS Server Collection, Restricted Workstation Collection, Standard Workstation Collection.

 - Avoid using domain controllers in a file server role.
-This lowers AV scanning activities on file shares and minimizes performance overhead.
+This lowers antivirus scanning activities on file shares and minimizes performance overhead.

 - Microsoft Defender Antivirus has the file hash computation feature that computes file hashes for every executable file that is scanned if it wasn’t previously computed.
 This has a performance cost especially when copying large files from a network share.
 See [Configure File Hash Computation](/windows/client-management/mdm/defender-csp) to learn more about the impact on indicators.

 - The full scan performance can be impacted by CPU throttling.
 Our recommendation is to leave CPU limit settings at the default.

 > [!NOTE]
-> - By design, Microsoft Defender inspects the internal content type as file extensions are often misleading and can be easily spoofed by attackers.
+> - By design, Microsoft Defender Antivirus inspects the internal content type as file extensions are often misleading and can be easily spoofed by attackers.
 >
 > - The scanning performance is heavily dependent on the actual content type that is being scanned.
 In general, more complex file types require more time and cycle, while more unusual content types require even more time (e.g., JavaScript files).
 >
-> - Microsoft Defender Performance Analyzer tool helps determine files, file extensions, and processes that might be causing performance issues on individual endpoints during antivirus scans.
+> - The performance analyzer tool for Microsoft Defender Antivirus helps determine files, file extensions, and processes that might be causing performance issues on individual endpoints during antivirus scans.
 If you are running Microsoft Defender Antivirus and experiencing performance issues, you can use performance analyzer to optimize performance (see [Performance analyzer for Microsoft Defender Antivirus](tune-performance-defender-antivirus.md)).
 >
-> - A trusted image identifier for Microsoft Defender can help improve the performance of your devices right out of the box.
+> - A trusted image identifier for Microsoft Defender Antivirus can help improve the performance of your devices.
 See [Configure a Trusted Image Identifier for Microsoft Defender](/windows-hardware/manufacture/desktop/configure-a-trusted-image-identifier-for-windows-defender).

 ### Scanning and CPU throttling

 The CPU usage limit, also known as CPU throttling, setting is used to set the maximum CPU usage for Microsoft Defender on-demand scans.
 The CPU throttling setting is enabled by default and is applies only to scheduled scans, and optionally to custom scans as well.
 It's recommended to fine tune this setting (see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference) for `ScanAverageCPULoadFactor` setting) depending on the actual CPU usage values obtained in your specific environment.

-The CPU load factor for Microsoft Defender isn't a hard limit but rather guidance for the scanning engine to not exceed this maximum.
+The CPU load factor for Microsoft Defender Antivirus isn't a hard limit but rather guidance for the scanning engine to not exceed this maximum.
 For this scan policy setting you can specify a value as a percentage the maximum CPU utilization during scan.
 The value of 0 or 100 indicates no throttling.
 For instance, if this value is reduced to 20, it implies that the scanning engine aims to keep the average CPU load of the system below 20% during the scan and it takes longer to be completed.

 - If you set the percentage value to 0 or 100, CPU throttling is disabled, and Windows Defender can use up to 100% of CPU during the scheduled and custom scans.
 This isn't recommended as it can lead to unresponsive apps, and even overheating so proceed with extreme caution.

 - Changing the value has both pros and cons.
 Higher values mean the scans perform faster; however, it could slow down your system during the scan, while lower values mean the scan takes longer to finish, but you have more CPU resources available for your system during the scan.
 For instance, if you're running critical workloads on a server, this setting should be set to a value that doesn’t interfere with the functioning of the workloads.

 - Manual scans ignore the CPU throttling setting and run without any CPU limits.
-However, there's a scan policy setting (see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference) for ThrottleForScheduledScanOnly setting) that if it's disabled, then manual scans adhere to the same CPU limits as a scheduled scan.
+However, there's a scan policy setting (see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference) for `ThrottleForScheduledScanOnly` setting) that if it's disabled, then manual scans adhere to the same CPU limits as a scheduled scan.

 - CPU throttling on idle scans controls whether the CPU is throttled for scheduled scans while the device is idle.
 This setting is disabled by default to ensure that the CPU isn't throttled for scheduled scans when the device is idle, regardless of what CPU throttling is set to.
 For more information, see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true) and review the `DisableCpuThrottleOnIdleScans` setting.